 --

 You have brains in your head.
 You have feet in your shoes.
+You can steer yourself any direction you choose.

 - Dr. Seuss